LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/gradle.rst

 .. admonition:: Note

-   In your ``hello-spring`` project there is no separate configurations method.
+   In your ``hello-spring`` project, there is no separate configurations method.
    However, there is one in your ``hello-spring-demo`` project.

 ``repositories``